splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/migrate-signalfx-dotnet-to-dotnet-otel.rst

 To migrate from the SignalFx Instrumentation for .NET to the Splunk Distribution of OpenTelemetry .NET, follow these steps:

 #.
 Uninstall the SignalFx Instrumentation for .NET.
-See :ref:`uninstall-dotnet-sfx`.
 #.
 Install and activate the Splunk Distribution of OpenTelemetry .NET.
 See :ref:`install-dotnet-otel-instrumentation`.
 #.
 Specify the endpoint of the OpenTelemetry Collector you're exporting traces to.
 See :ref:`dotnet-otel-exporter-settings`.
 #.
 Update your settings.
 See :ref:`changes-functionality-dotnet-otel`.